Chapter 8 - Creating Print Services

 Recommendations for Print Services

+The possibility of incompatible versions of LaserPrep is greater with multiple print services in different groups sending jobs to the same printer.
+Incompatible versions of LaserPrep can significantly slow the performance of the printer.
 A job can be aborted or mixed with jobs from other users.
 Because the Apple LaserWriter is a network device and controlled by connections, the print service must occasionally close and reopen the connections to a LaserWriter.
 When the print service closes its connection, another print service (or a Macintosh workstation selecting the printer by name) can take control of the printer before the print service reopens its connection.
 If another print service or workstation takes control of the printer, the original print service aborts the job because it cannot connect to the printer.
+Different print services may be configured differently for the same printer, specifically in the choice of removing or leaving the printer name on the network.
+If one print service is configured to remove the printer name from the network and another to leave the printer name on the network, jobs sent from both services to the same printer will cause a conflict on the network.
+With both services trying to keep the printer in a consistent state, printer performance will slow significantly.